waterfloo/8812au-20210629/README.md

 this driver, you MUST remove anything that the previous attempt installed BEFORE attempting to install this driver.
 This driver can be removed with the script called `./remove-driver.sh`.
-Information is available below the section called `Removal of the Driver.` You can get a  good idea as to whether you need to remove a previously installed driver by running the following:
+Information is available in the section called `Removal of the Driver.` You can get a good idea as to whether you need to remove a previously installed driver by running the following command:

 ```
 dkms status